caminale/benchmark-ecommerce-scala/docs/archi-code.md

 The conf directory contains several configurations files:

 * *application.conf*
     * all the parameters of the api scenario are here.
+See more here [here](database-application-configuration.md)
 * *init-schemas.sql*
     * sql queries to init cockroach schema. (doesn't work for Spanner)
 * *logback.xml*
     * where to set up and config logs behavior.
+See more [here](https://www.playframework.com/documentation/2.6.x/SettingsLogger)
 * *routes*
     * defined by PlayAPI, it binds route and function to run when the route is triggered.